edubart/nelua-lang/docs/pages/overview.md

     return true
   end
-  -- instead of returning true, we return the desired type to be implemented, -- the compiler will take care to implicit cast the incoming attr to the desired type, -- or throw an error if not possible,
+  -- instead of returning true, we return the desired type to be implemented, -- the compiler will take care to implicitly cast the incoming attr to the desired type, -- or throw an error if not possible,
   -- here we want to force the function using this concept to implement as a 'number' return primtypes.number